 Interns may also assist with program development or the initial implementation of evidence-based treatments.
 Program evaluation, including participation in gathering outcome measures is also often a part of the rotation.

-Children's Psychiatric Center - Outpatient Services CPC-OS
+Children's Psychiatric Center - Outpatient Services, also known as Programs for Children and Adolescents (PFCA)